 Students are responsible for coming to class when it meets on-ground in order to fulfill the class participation aspect of the course.
 Every other week, when the class meets online, you will be responsible for posting a Discussion Post in Blackboard in the discussion link located in the course menu.
 You will also need to respond to someone else's thread.
 (You may respond to more than one if you wish).
 The initial thread must relate directly to the discussion question posted.
-(More information about discussion boards will be found in the discussion board link in Blackboard).
+(More information about discussion boards are located in the discussion board link in Blackboard).

-B. Article Critique/Reaction Paper (250 points)
+B. Article Critique/Class Presentation (200 points)

 Students will research an article pertaining to early language and literacy development in young children.
 The article should be from a credible source or NAEYC periodical eg: Young Children, Early Childhood Today, etc. You are responsible for summarizing the article and writing a two-page reflection on the information provided in the article.
-You will also be expected to do a five minute summary on the article in class.
+In addition, students are required to do a summary on the article in class.